 - The PAAR is issued and the importer can commence clearance of its products

 - Documents of each importation shall carry the name of the product, country of origin, specifications, date of manufacture, batch or lot number, standard to which the goods have been produced.

 - Where the goods to be imported are edible goods, medical devices, chemicals etc, they must carry expiry dates or the shelf life.
 Electronic equipment must carry instruction manual, safety information and guarantee/warranty for at least 6 months.

 In conclusion, it is important that products to be imported into the country meets the set standards of SONCAP, which has been introduced by the Federal Government of Nigeria in order to address the number of unsafe products entering the country and the subsequent risk to public health and safety.

-Finally, the government, through her agencies manning different sectors of the economy authorizes the importation of certain goods into the country by issuing import permits before certain goods can be imported into the country.
+Finally, the government, through her agencies manning different sectors of the economy authorizes the importation of certain goods into the country by issuing import permits or licenses before certain goods can be imported into the country.